Skip to content

 The beautiful Our Lady of Pompeii Church, which looks like it belongs in Italy.
 This makes sense as it was created for Italian immigrants in the 1850s.

 Look how much fun this trifecta of amazing streets is?
-This is my friends and I — including the awesome Nomadic Matt and Legendary Adventures of Anna — after a show at Rockwood Music Hall during the annual CMJ Music Marathon.
+This photo was taken after a show in the Lower East Side during the annual CMJ Music Marathon!

 Outside of Brooklyn, my favorite neighborhood to hang out in is the Lower East Side in Manhattan.